RevenueHunt/docs/docs/how-to-guides/publish-quiz-inline.md

 # How to Embed an Inline Quiz on Your Shopify Store

 This guide provides step-by-step instructions for embedding an inline quiz on various sections of your Shopify store, including the homepage, a new page, a specific collection page, and how to manage the quiz's size and autoscroll behavior.
-Inline quizzes can enhance user engagement by offering personalized recommendations or collecting feedback directly within your store's interface.

 Make sure you have: